 Cathode rays were known for much of the 19th century.
 Descriptions of electrical discharges in partially evacuated containers date to the late 18th century.
 Productive study of the rays began in the 1850s, when Johann Geissler improved the vacuum pump and vacuum tubes and Julius Plücker made systematic observations using those tubes.
 Eugen Goldstein coined the term cathode rays in 1876.
 They were called cathode rays because they were emitted from the cathode of the vacuum tube.
 The term cathode ray is obsolete; today the rays would be described as a beam of electrons.
 See Anderson 1964 or Pais 1986 for detailed chronologies of cathode ray research.

-Even though one rarely hears of cathode rays anymore, the term cathode ray tube (CRT) is not obsolete.
-CRTs are specialized and sophisticated versions of vacuum tubes which are widely used for video display in television sets, computer monitors, oscilloscopes, and other devices.
+Even though one rarely hears of cathode rays anymore, cathode ray tubes (CRTs) were specialized and sophisticated versions of vacuum tubes widely used for video display in television sets, computer monitors, oscilloscopes, and other devices throughout the second half of the 20th century.
 CRTs shoot electrons at a screen coated with phosphors, which glow when they are struck by the electron beam.
 (Thomson's tube glowed green because of the kind of glass it was made of; other materials glow other colors when struck by electrons.)
 CRTs use magnetic fields to make the electron beam rapidly scan the tube to produce an image.
 (In the mid-19th century, Plücker noticed that magnetic fields distort the glow of cathode rays.)
-Big projection screen TVs and flat-screen monitors on lap-top computers represent newer video display technology, but the CRT remains the most widely used video display device.
+Big projection screen TVs and flat-screen monitors have largely displaced CRTs for video monitors in the 21st century.

 The two alternatives represent two main categories of physical reality.
 The key word in the first alternative, suggested in 1871 by Cromwell Varley, is bodies.
 That is, the English physicists thought cathode rays were a stream of fast-moving particles and therefore matter.
 The key word in the second alternative, proposed in 1880 by Goldstein, is waves.
 That is, the German physicists thought cathode rays were a wave phenomenon, perhaps something like light and other related electromagnetic energy.
 At the end of the 19th century, physicists considered waves and particles two distinct alternatives; something could not be both a wave and a particle.
 The sharp distinction between waves and particles blurred during the first quarter of the 20th century; now physicists routinely refer to wavelike properties of particles and particle-like properties of waves.
 In fact, the electron turned out to be a particle which is involved in several wave-like phenomena (but that's another story).